Soham-23107032/VSEC-Practical-Exam/README.md

-# this is information about my project on the basic website using only html
+# This is a information about my project on the basic website using only html

 ### How to clone this repository ?